scientifichackers/zproc/docs/user/state_watching.rst

 - :py:meth:`~.State.get_when_not_none`

-For example, the following code will watch the state, and print out a message when the price of gold is below 40.
+For example, the following code will watch the state, and print out a message whenever the price of gold is below 40.

 .. code-block:: python